 What Is Upper Cervical Chiropractic and Why Does It Help Meniere’s Disease?

-According to the research above, 97% of patients saw significant improvement of symptoms with an average improvement of 90% in vertigo intensity.
-It is unlikely for these results to be a coincidence when 300 patients were involved.
+About 97% of patients saw significant improvement of symptoms with an average improvement of 90% in vertigo intensity.
+It is unlikely for these results to be a coincidence when it involved 300 patients.
 As a result, it makes sense to try upper cervical chiropractic if you have any history of head or neck trauma.

 Upper cervical chiropractic is a subspecialty of chiropractic that involves close examination of the C1 (atlas) and C2 (axis) vertebrae.
-Low force corrections are tailored to each patient’s needs.
+Low force corrections help with each patient’s needs.
 These long-lasting corrections give the body the time it needs to recover from the effects of upper cervical subluxations including:

 - Inhibited brainstem function